derekphilipau/glazypress/docs/support.md

 **Glazy will always remain open and free.**  But the Glazy code takes many hours each month to write and maintain, as does providing support to users, creating tests, and importing new data into the database.
 The web servers that Glazy runs on cost more as Glazy grows.

+### Free for Student & Teachers

+If you are currently a student or teacher, simply register with a .edu email address and you will automatically be given 12 months of Patron status for free.
+If your school doesn't use the .edu domain, just send a photo of your Student ID or other proof of enrollment to **derek [at] glazy [dot] org**.

 ### Easiest Method: PayPal

 **To avoid the hassle of monthly contributions, just make a one-time donation.**  Users will receive the Patron badge & special features at the rate of $2 per month.
 For example, if you donate $24 you will receive the Patron badge (and patron-only features) for 12 months.